AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/012-feeding-time.md

 I shook my head, "So you what are married to him?"

 "It's not like that.
 I think part of his healthy outlook on life is that he draws upon my strength without realizing it.
 But I think it's more than that.
 I think he's connected to you, he connected to his brothers, all in the same short time span.
-Family is what he wants, and he got it, he j
+Family is what he wants, and he got it, he just doesn't see it yet.
+And he won't ever see if you leave him."

+I rolled my eyes, and just like that we were back to talking about Nox fucking Sétanta.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwNzk5ODUxNywxNTEzNDQ3NjQ0XX0=
+eyJoaXN0b3J5IjpbNDEwMjkzMjEyLDE1MTM0NDc2NDRdfQ==
 -->